envygeeks/jekyll-faker/README.md

 {% endfaker %}
 ```

-**We will attempt to determine the class name automatically, first, efficiently by assumign the dash is a literal for uppercase, and then by doing a simple regexp search, this should often result in the class being found.***
+**We will attempt to determine the class name automatically, first, efficiently by assuming the dash is a literal for uppercase, and then by doing a simple regexp search, this should often result in the class being found.***